kursjan/petitparser2/docs/comments.md

 # Comments

-In this chapter we inspect HTML comments.
-Comments can contain scripts or other elements that are not part of the HTML document (they are just comments, right?).
+Code comments may contain scripts or other elements that are not part of the HTML document (they are just comments, right?).
-Problem with comments is that they confuse the parser a lot!

-Actually they do so in our tests as well!
+## Find a Bug
 There is an error in ```WebParser``` that we have not found.
 It extracts one extra HTML element, which is not part of the HTML document.
 Inspect the following and switch to the tree view: